Climate protesters take on Siemens board meeting | DW | 05.02.2020

 'Grotesque' protests

-Also early on Wednesday, Siemens CEO Joe Kaeser called the protests "grostesque," saying that Siemens' role in the Adani project was "irrelevant."
+Earlier on Wednesday, Kaeser called the protests "grostesque," saying that Siemens' role in the Adani project was "irrelevant."

 Siemens is to build the site's rail-signaling infrastructure under a deal worth €18 million (US$19.9 million).